 \subsection{Evaluation}

 The experimental setup is viewed as a useful `first step' in discerning the viability of the protocol for the TfL use case.
 Yet, there are some important limitations to highlight.

 First, we assume a security parameter of $n=256$ is sufficient for the blinding protocol.
 This a compromise between network latency and security.
 Although it is possible to un-blind the credentials by brute force, it isn't deemed useful economically.
-Ideally, the security parameter would be increased to $n=512$ to remove to the possibility of advanced persistent threats un-blinding credentials but this needs to be paired with the message size optimisations described.
+Ideally, the security parameter would be increased to $n=512$ or more, to remove to the possibility of advanced persistent threats involving the de-anonymisation of credentials, but it might be necessary to combine this with the various optimisations that we described.

 Additionally, all the experiments were run locally, on a single device.
 This can be regarded as a strength because it provides a more resource-constrained environment compared to deployment on a separate server.
 Therefore a protocol that can meet the requirements in this environment, is more likely to work well in production.
 It does, however, have a few weaknesses.
-First, because everything is run locally the results do not take network latency into account.
-It is not possible to comment to what extent this affects feasibility.
-Yet, we know that the use of the ledger can be marginalised out in hot loops and state can be written asynchronously.
-Therefore the main assumption is that the local network serves as a proxy for Near Field Connections.
+First, because everything is run locally, the results do not take network latency into account.
+It is not possible to comment on the extent to which this affects feasibility.
+However, we assume that a local network can serve as a proxy for Near Field Connections.